 – Vaccination with a live or attenuated vaccine within 28 days prior to day 1.
 Receipt

-of inactive/killed vaccinations (eg, inactive influenza) is allowed, provided the
+of inactive/killed vaccinations (eg, inactive influenza) is allowed.
+Note that receipt

-that receipt of the Th2 cytokine inhibitor suplatast within 15 days prior to screening
+of the Th2 cytokine inhibitor suplatast within 15 days prior to randomization and

 – Major surgery within 8 weeks prior to screening or planned inpatient surgery or

 hospitalization during the study period

 – Currently receiving treatment in another investigational device or drug study, or less

 than 6 months since ending treatment on another investigational device or drug

 study(ies).
 Other investigational procedures while participating in this study are

 – Female subject is pregnant or breastfeeding or planning to become pregnant or